Please select a partnership to see additional information:

 It is important that any relevant information obtained is shared with all partner agencies, to ensure effective future safeguarding.
 Information and intelligence should be shared via local processes with the host and home local authorities and the police.

 In the event that a child cannot be located but the parent/carer has any concern about their whereabouts or safety or a risk the child may pose to others, there should be no delay in calling the police and reporting the child as missing.
+Schools have a duty of care for the child whilst in their care and schools may report missing students directly to the police.
+This is particularly the case if the child has additional risk factors such as being neglected.

 The expectation is that parents/carers accept normal parenting responsibilities and undertake reasonable actions to try and establish the whereabouts of the child.
 Children who are breaching parental discipline should not be dealt with by police unless there are other risks.
 For example, a child who is late home from a party should not be regarded as missing until the parent or carer has undertaken enquiries to locate the child.